RightsandWrongsgit/ARMTEC/cicd/updateproject.md

 <sup><sub>NOTE: Make sure Platform CLI is installed and SSH connection established.</sub></sup><br>

-### Major Version Update
+<font size=4 color=yellow>Major Version Update</font><br>

-<font color=yellow>Start with Minor version updates:</font> Say you are going from Drupal 9 to Drupal 10.
+Say you are going from Drupal 9 to Drupal 10.
 But your current site is on Drupal core 9.3 and the most current version of main version 9 is 9.5.8.
 You want to make sure you first do an update from 9.3 to 9.5.8 before ou try a major version update.
 With minor updates you aren't going to face different php versions, not likely different drush versions, and the typical steps are fairly straight-forward.
 Because we are doing this in containers and our local is in Lando, we will preceed our commands with the word lando.

 First a test or dry run to see if anything blows up: